Davenport (restaurant)

 Davenport is a restaurant in Portland, Oregon.

 History

-Kevin Gibson and Kurt Heilemann opened the restaurant in November 2013.
+Kevin Gibson (Evoe) and Kurt Heilemann opened the restaurant in November 2013.
 Davenport began serving ice cream one month later.

 Reception

-Michael Russell of The Oregonian gave the restaurant a rating of 'A–'.
+Michael Russell of The Oregonian gave the restaurant a rating of 'A−'.
+He also ranked Davenport number 11 in the newspaper's 2025 list of Portland's 40 best restaurants.
 Bon Appétit included Davenport in a list of "The 50 Nominees for America's Best New Restaurants 2014".
+Hannah Wallace included the business in Condé Nast Traveler's 2025 list of Portland's 23 best restaurants.